Messaging Patterns to know in Microservices – part I

 - Event Message is about WHAT has happened WHERE and WHEN; sent to Publish-Subscribe Channel

-In next article I will describe shortly message routing and transformation patterns.
-Stay tuned 🙂
+In next article I describe shortly message routing and endpoints.

 - Command Pattern